Fair Work Information Statement

 The provision of the Fair Work Information Statement (the Statement) forms part of the National Employment Standards (NES).
 The NES apply to all employees covered by the national workplace relations system, regardless of any award, agreement or contract.

 The Statement must be given to each new employee when they start work.
+Casual employees must also be given the Casual Employment Information Statement.

 The Statement is published by the Fair Work Ombudsman (FWO) and must be published in the Commonwealth Government Notices Gazette (the Gazette).
 If the FWO changes the Statement in any way, they must publish the new version in the Gazette.